 Educate your employees about the types of emergencies that may occur and train them in the proper course of action.
 The size of your workplace and workforce, processes used, materials handled, and the availability of onsite or outside resources will determine your training requirements.

-Clearly communicate to your employees who will be in charge during an emergency to minimize confusion.
 General training for your employees should also address the following:

 If training is not reinforced, it will be forgotten.
 Consider retraining employees annually.